ChefDandy/CTE-menu/Poshc2/instructions/Input_capture.md

 Stop-Keystrokes
 ##Stop keylogger for cleanup

-posh-delete C:\<same place new filename>
+posh-delete "path of newname.log"
 ##Cleaning up file created

-#you cant delete the original filelocation if the implant is still up. will get file in use error.
+##you cant delete the original filelocation if the implant is still up. will get file in use error.
 ```
 ---

 ## Detection Technique:
 * (Kibana): Utilized string searches. (“Get-Keystrokes”) --- NOT TESTED IN KIBANA
+* Detection has not been found